BakelLab/minerva-queue-lsf/bin/README.txt

   Admin script to wrap and add caching functionality to the default qstat command.
 Can be used to prevent clients from flooding the torque server with requests.

+runonallnodes
+  Admin script to run a command on all cluster nodes.
+Useful to get an overview of disk stats etc. Example: runonallnodes 'df -h | grep sda3'